-Helm Best Practices and Recommendations
+7 Helm Best Practices with Examples

 As we develop our charts, we’ll notice we have multiple solutions to most problems.
 When we can solve something in, say, eight different ways, as beginners, it may be hard to know which path would be best.

-So let’s go through a list of general guidelines, requirements, and recommendations, just to get a sense of some optimal ways to deal with Helm charts.
+#1.
 Chart Names and Versions

 Chart Names

 Chart names should only contain lowercase letters (and, if necessary, numbers).
-Also, if your name has to have more than one word, separate these words with hyphens -, for example, my-nginx-app.
+Also, if your name has to have more than one word, separate these words with hyphens '-', for example, my-nginx-app.

 Valid names: